 All pupil progress is reported at Annual Reviews.
 Parents can call the head directly and the school maintains an open door policy.

-The school holds awards from ‘Artsmark - Gold’, ‘Sportsmark’, ‘Investors in People – Bronze Award’, ‘National Healthy Schools’ ‘Investors in Excellence’, ICT Mark, ‘International School Award’ , Leading Aspect Award’, ‘Basic Skills Mark’, ‘Food for Life (Bronze & Silver)’ ‘CPD Mark’, ‘Great Small Places to Work Award’ (2010 & 2011), The Leading Parent Partnership Award’ and the SSAT Inclusion Award.
-In our last two Ofsted inspections (2005 & 2008) the school achieved an ‘outstanding’ grade and in 2013 we were graded 'good' with some 'outstanding' features.
+The school holds awards from ‘Artsmark - Gold’, ‘Sportsmark’, ‘Investors in People – Bronze Award’, ‘National Healthy Schools’ ‘Investors in Excellence’, ‘International School Award’ , Leading Aspect Award’, ‘Basic Skills Mark’, ‘Food for Life (Bronze & Silver)’ ‘CPD Mark’, ‘Great Small Places to Work Award’ (2010 & 2011), The Leading Parent Partnership Award’ and the SSAT Inclusion Award.
+In our last Ofsted 2013 inspection report, we were graded 'good' with some 'outstanding' features.
 We became a Specialist SEN School (Cognition and Learning) in September 2008 and a National Support School in May 2009.